tdewolff/argp/README.md

 - a single `-` argument is a non-option usually used to mean standard in or out streams
 - options may be specified multiple times, only the last one determines its value
 - options can have multiple values: `-a 1 2 3` means that `a` is an array/slice/struct of three numbers of value `[1,2,3]`

+*See also [github.com/tdewolff/prompt](https://github.com/tdewolff/prompt) for a command line prompter.*

 ## Installation
 Make sure you have [Git](https://git-scm.com/) and [Go](https://golang.org/dl/) (1.13 or higher) installed, run